mozilla/firefox-translations-training/docs/development.md

 Set up a local [poetry](https://python-poetry.org/) environment.

-Make sure to run linter with `make fix-all`.
+Make sure to run linter with `task lint-fix`.

-For changes in the Taskcluster graph run `TASKCLUSTER_ROOT_URL="" make validate-taskgraph` to validate the graph locally.
+For changes in the Taskcluster graph run `task taskgraph-validate` to validate the graph locally.

 ## Tests

 To run unit tests locally:
 ```
-make run-tests
+task test
 ```

 ## CI